fenago/ml-workshop/lab_guides/Lab_5.md

 `Y` input of dimensions (`n_sample`) that contains the label values for each sample.

-Similar to the algorithms that we looked at in the previous chapter, the model is trained using the `fit` method, and then predictions can be obtained by using the `predict` method on the trained model.
+Similar to the algorithms that we looked at in the previous lab, the model is trained using the `fit` method, and then predictions can be obtained by using the `predict` method on the trained model.